ibreakthecloud/infra-mon/README.md

     - **methods:** `GET`

 ## Usage
-By default this server serves on port `8080`.
+By default, this server serves on port `8080`, but can be configured on the basis of environment variable `PORT`.

+Running `make` will automatically generate a Docker image.
+Dockerfile is multi-staged build and exposes the server at port `8080`

 ### Ingestion